 If the Tetragrammaton is being referred to, one in effect has the idea of a creation as an infinite repetition of the godhead, in a sense, arranged in various ways but always amounting to the same thing.
 A repeating pattern that Jack records and which sends him round the bend.

-One could argue that the phrase ultimately means nothing as it's said that the viewed phrase is different in different language releases, but the fact it that this phrase is referred to repeatedly in the film.
+One could argue that the phrase ultimately means nothing as it's said that the phrase is different in different language releases, but the fact remains that this phrase is referred to repeatedly in the film.

 439 Pan from right to left in the dark pool hall area behind Wendy to viewing her.
 (1:43:45)